DiaElectronics/openwashing/README.md

 ## Features

+- Support of NFC card readers.
 - Reliable runtime software, written in C and C++.
-- Integration of modern payment systems: banknote, coin and NFC card readers.
+- Integration of common payment systems: banknote and coin readers.
 - User-friendly interface for car wash clients.
 - Support of fiscalization, according to the laws of the Russian Federation.
 - Easy-editable car wash system behaviour, based on Lua scripts.